 New Mexico is home to 19 pueblos: Acoma, Cochiti, Isleta, Jemez, Laguna, Nambe, Picuris, Pojoaque, Sandia, San Felipe, San Ildefonso, San Juan, Santa Ana, Santa Clara, Santo Domingo, Taos, Tesuque, Zia, and Zuni.
 To help you learn more about these fascinating communities before paying a visit, be sure to check out our visitor's guide to the Native American Pueblos of New Mexico.

 Taos Pueblo, New Mexico

-2.5mi/4km northeast of Taos is Taos Pueblo, which has been continuously and exclusively occupied by Indians since the 12th century and has preserved its character as a pueblo in the purest form.
-Round the central plaza, through which flows a stream, are fortress-like houses in the oldest adobe style, but built only of clay and straw, without fired bricks.
-Particularly notable are the multi-story community houses, the kivas (cult sites) and the egg-shaped ovens.
-The Pueblo Indians who live here are still strongly attached to their traditions, and visitors are tolerated only during the day, and then mainly as sources of income.
+Just north of the modern Town of Taos is Taos Pueblo, which has been continuously and exclusively occupied for at least 1,000 years and has preserved much of its character as a pueblo in the purest form.
+Around the central plaza are fortress-like houses in the oldest adobe style, built only of clay and straw, without fired bricks, and housing some 150 residents.
+Particularly notable are the multi-storied houses and domed ovens for baking bread.

 Cochiti Pueblo, New Mexico

 Cochiti Pueblo is located about 50 miles north of Albuquerque and 35 miles southwest of Santa Fe.
 Covering over 50,000 acres, the pueblo is home to about 1,200 individuals, most of them farmers and ranchers.
 Cochiti has worked hard to maintain the native language of Keres, as well as traditional practices and religion.
 Like the nearby Kewa Pueblo, Cochiti is well known for its unique style of jewelry, as well as its special pottery styles and handmade drums.